NOMINATION // JURY PANEL

 In the past 30 years of service in the Department, Mrs Lam has been involved in a varieties of public projects including Central Government Offices and Legislative Council Building at Tamar, Revitalizing Kam Tong Hall into Dr. Sun Yat-sen Museum, the Liantang/ Heung Yuen Wai Boundary Control Point and associated Facilities, Trade and Industry Tower and Hong Kong Children’s Hospital.
 Mrs Lam has also participated actively in the work of the Hong Kong Institute of Architects, and is currently a member of the Board of External Affairs.

-Deputy Director, Electrical and Mechanical Services Department of Hong Kong SAR Government
+Director, Electrical & Mechanical Services Department of Hong Kong SAR Government

 Ir Alfred W H SIT is Deputy Director of the Electrical & Mechanical Services Department (EMSD) of the HKSAR Government.
 EMSD, being a government department, plays a dual role in Hong Kong.
 Firstly, it acts as a law enforcement department with regard to electricity, gas, railway, lift and escalator safety, and a number of related E&M safety areas.
 Its second role is to provide E&M engineering solutions and services to other government departments and public sector organizations in Hong Kong.
 EMSD is also charged with supporting government initiatives in promoting energy efficiency and conservation in Hong Kong.